mohsr/print-adventure/README.md

 # Print-Adventure: A text-based adventure
 Written by:  Mohsin Rizvi

-Last edited: 06/01/17
+Last edited: 06/29/17

 # *README*

 ## A. Overview

-A procedurally-generated text-based RPG with save files!
+A randomly-generated text-based RPG with save files!
 Also, written in Python.
 I'm doing this project because it's fun!
 And also because I want to get more experience using Python (which is why I'm not writing it in C++, my language of choice).